- Army Emergency Relief (AER)

 MilitaryOneSource is provided by the Department of Defense at no cost to Active Duty, Guard and Reserve (regardless of activation status) and their Families.
 It is a virtual extension of installation services.
 Visit MilitaryOneSource today or call +1 (800)342-9647.

 The ACS Lending Closet provides basic housekeeping items on free temporary loans to incoming and outgoing Families and in other cases as appropriate.
-Items include kitchen utensils, toasters, coffee-pots, microwaves, tables, chairs, irons & ironing boards, and more.
+Items include kitchen kits, toasters, coffee-pots, microwaves, tables, chairs, irons & ironing boards, and more.
 Initially, these items are loaned out for 30 days.
 If additional time is required, requests for extensions are granted in 30-day increments.
-We do not lend linens, sleeping, or baby related items.
+Cots, linens, and infant/toddler related items are not provided.

 Relocation Counseling